Skill Demand Index

 Which roles need Marketing, Business, or a related field most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Marketing, Business, or a related field include Digital marketing tools and platforms.
+Other positions drive 100% of demand.
+Skills commonly paired with Marketing, Business, or a related field include Campaign Execution and Media Performance Evaluation.

 Depth Level Distribution